ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-repeater/quickstart.md

 To recharge the battery, mount the Solar Battery Lite in direct sun light without any shadowing.

 :::tip NOTE
-For more details about the mounting options of the solar battery lite, refer to the <a href="https://docs.rakwireless.com/product-categories/accessories/rak9154/installation-guide#rak9154-solar-battery-installation-guide" target="_blank">Solar Battery Lite Installation Guide</a>.
+For more details about the mounting options of the solar battery lite, refer to the [Solar Battery Lite Installation Guide](https://docs.rakwireless.com/product-categories/accessories/rak9154/installation-guide#rak9154-solar-battery-installation-guide).
 :::

 #### Antenna